gtauzin/kedro-dagster/docs/pages/technical.md

 ## MLflow integration

 Kedro-Dagster provides seamless integration with MLflow when using [kedro-mlflow](https://github.com/Galileo-Galilei/kedro-mlflow) for experiment tracking.
 When MLflow is configured in your Kedro project, Kedro-Dagster automatically captures MLflow run information and displays it in the Dagster UI.
+Checkout [Kedro-MLflow documentation](https://kedro-mlflow.readthedocs.io/en/stable/) for details on setting up MLflow tracking in Kedro.

 ### Automatic MLflow run tracking